Guy Verhofstadt: Verhofstadt III

+Senator

 After his premiership Verhofstadt took up the seat of Senator to which he had been elected in 2007.

-Roles in the European Union
+As MEP (2009-2024)

 In the 2009 European Parliament election, Verhofstadt was elected a member of the European Parliament for the term 2009–2014.
 He has since been appointed to the Committee on Constitutional Affairs.

 On 1 July 2009, Verhofstadt was elected President of the Alliance of Liberals and Democrats for Europe group in the European Parliament.
 In this capacity, he was also a member of the Conference of Presidents of the European Parliament until July 2019.

-Verhofstadt was put forward as the possible candidate for replacing José Manuel Barroso as the president of the European Commission by a coalition of greens, socialists and liberals.
+In June 2009 Verhofstadt was put forward as the possible candidate for replacing José Manuel Barroso as the president of the European Commission by a coalition of greens, socialists and liberals.
 On 15 September 2010, he supported the new Spinelli Group, which was founded to reinvigorate the drive for federalisation of the European Union.

 In 2010, Belgian Liberal member of the European Parliament and Verhofstadt's close ally Louis Michel called King Leopold II of Belgium, the Congo Free State's colonial master responsible for the deaths of between 3 million and 10 million Congolese Africans, a "visionary hero".
 Verhofstadt, then leader of the Liberals in the European Parliament, refused to comment on Michel's controversial remarks.

+In 2014, Verhofstadt contested for the role of Spitzenkandidat against a field that included José Bové, Martin Schulz and eventual winner Jean-Claude Juncker.

 In September 2016, Verhofstadt was named the European Parliament's representative on matters relating to Brexit.
 In his public statements, Verhofstadt has focused on the rights of EU citizens within the UK and British citizens in the EU.
 In November 2016, Verhofstadt warned the European Parliament of a coming "ring of autocrats", citing the increasing assertiveness of Russia and Turkey, and contemplating the (at that time widely discounted) possibility of a Trump presidency.

 From 2019, Verhofstadt was a member of the Working Group on the Conference on the Future of Europe.
 By 2021, the European Parliament appointed him as its chair to lead the Conference on the Future of Europe.

+On 8 May 2023 Verhofstadt announced his retirement from politics after the term of the present parliament concluded.

+On 11 April 2024 Verhofstadt led the Parliament to deny budgetary resources to the European Council because they had not yet found the air defences that were needed by the Ukrainians, as they fought off the Russian forces of Vladimir Putin.
+He was supported by 515 yeas against 62 nays and the motion passed.